 The Power of Storytelling in Business

 As you’ve all probably noticed, the use of stories and storytelling is emerging as a powerful communications tool and becoming integral to how communicators define their content marketing approach.
 While we’ve all seen or experienced the use of a dramatic story in a television commercial or customer testimonial, many businesses are finding that stories offer a new and relevant way to connect with audiences in other forums beyond advertising.
-Businesses now use storytelling in presentations, meetings and as a way to present research or motivate employees.
+Businesses now use storytelling in presentations, in meetings, and as a way to present research or motivate employees.

 I recently spoke with Jane Praeger about the power of storytelling.
-Jane is a faculty member in Columbia University’s M.S. programs in Strategic Communications and Communications Practice where she teaches strategic storytelling.
+Jane is a faculty member in Columbia University’s M.S.
+Programs in Strategic Communications and Communications Practice where she teaches strategic storytelling.
 Jane is also the principal at Ovid Inc., a communications firm that coaches people for speeches, presentations and media interviews.

-As she explains, social media have pushed communicators towards being “more authentic and transparent and personal.”
+As she explains, social media has pushed communicators towards being “more authentic and transparent and personal.”
 Storytelling is part of this shift: at its core a great story engages the emotions recreating an experience for the audience.